Locally normal subgroups of totally disconnected groups. Part I: General theory

-The hypotheses of Theorem~\ref{intro:boolean} can be motivated by the fact that they are satisfied by all compactly generated, topologically simple \tdlc groups: for (i) this is Theorem 4.8 of \cite{BEW}, and for (ii) this will be proved in \cite[Theorem~A]{CRW-Part2}.
-Moreover, we will show in the present article that an \emph{arbitrary} \tdlc group always has a canonical maximal quotient which satisfies the hypotheses of Theorem~\ref{intro:boolean}(i) or (ii).
-This will be obtained by developing a suitable `radical theory'.
+The hypotheses of Theorem~\ref{intro:boolean} are satisfied by all compactly generated, topologically simple \tdlc groups: for (i) this is Theorem 4.8 of \cite{BEW}, and for (ii) this will be proved in \cite[Theorem~A]{CRW-Part2}.
+We will show, by developing a suitable `radical theory', that an \emph{arbitrary} \tdlc group has a canonical maximal quotient which satisfies the hypotheses of Theorem~\ref{intro:boolean}(i) or (ii).

 \begin{thmintro} Let $G$ be a \tdlc group.